martzcodes/social-hashtag-map/README.md

 Edit: delaying cron-like celery checking for now... would be annoying for development

+For some reason the controller wouldn't resolve tweets when in the stateProvider, so I bypassed it.
+Will go back and fix later

 ## Checklist

  - [x] Add checklist to readme, remove old stuff